Register New Revision

 SWOT Analysis Results & Cross-Strategies

-View your SWOT items and generate powerful strategic actions: SO (Maxi-Maxi), ST (Maxi-Mini), WO (Mini-Maxi), WT (Mini-Mini).
+View your SWOT items and powerful strategic actions: SO (Maxi-Maxi), ST (Maxi-Mini), WO (Mini-Maxi), WT (Mini-Mini).
+These update automatically as you modify the matrix.

 No Results Displayed